 In Texas, parents can legally serve alcohol to their children who are under the age of 21.
 However, even if alcohol is legally consumed, a minor cannot then legally drive until all the alcohol has left their system.
 A huge problem can arise because the odor of alcohol will stay on your breath much longer than the alcohol will stay in your system.

 Sobriety has nothing to do with being charged with DUI.
-Sobriety is only an issue if you are charred with DWI.
+Sobriety is only an issue if you are charged with DWI.
 This may not seem fair, but this is how Texas handles minors, alcohol, and driving.

 No Tests Given